 - animal owners.

-Note that someone acts “negligently” when he/she fails to act the way a reasonably careful person would in the same situation.2
+Note that someone acts “negligently” when they fail to act the way a reasonably careful person would in the same situation.2 If you were injured by a particular employee, you may be able to sue the employer under the theory that the employer has vicarious liability over its employees.

-If victims are successful in filing lawsuits or personal injury claims, they can receive compensation for:
+If you are successful in filing lawsuits or personal injury claims, you can receive compensation for:

 - lost wages,